Meisterschueler/ogn-python/README.md

     ./flask database init
     ```

-8. Prepare tables for TimescaleDB

-    ```
-    ./flask database init_timescaledb
-    ```

-9. Optional: Import world border dataset (needed if you want to know the country a receiver belongs to, etc.)
+8. Optional: Import world border dataset (needed if you want to know the country a receiver belongs to, etc.)
     Get the [World Borders Dataset](http://thematicmapping.org/downloads/world_borders.php) and unpack it.
     Then import it into your database (we use "ogn" as database name).